 6 A "spinal" animal (one that is classically paralyzed as a consequence of surgical severing of the spinal cord from the brain) can still manifest coordinated limb movements characteristic of locomotion if suspended above a moving treadmill, with its limbs in contact with the surface of the treadmill (Swanson, 2000).
 This means that the spine, in isolation, is essentially capable of walking if sensory input reminiscent of locomotion is received by the spinal pattern generator.
 However, the spinal animal is not capable of any spontaneous or voluntarily-controlled or even complex involuntarily-controlled motor behavior.
 Note that what this means, at least from one viewpoint, is that the "representation" of the treadmill-stimuli is, from the spinal perspective, "move limbs in walking pattern" - without any intermediation of representation independent of or abstracted from the treadmill.
-The spinal animal is therefore clearly not using an object-

-Animals with the brain-body connection severed at a higher level, mid-brain, are still without spontaneous motor behavior.
-However, when intensely stimulated, they can manifest complex actions, which can be adapted to new situations (Whalen, 1998).
-The midbrain region is a locomotor pattern initiator - a area producing action to more abstract stimuli than those associated with, for example, a treadmill.
+The spinal animal is therefore clearly not using an objectlocalized and reflexive.
+Animals with the brain-body connection severed at a higher level, midbrain, are still without spontaneous motor behavior.
+However, when severely stimulated, they can manifest complex actions, which can be adapted to new situations (Whalen, 1998).
+This midbrain region is a locomotor pattern initiator - a area producing action to more abstract stimuli than those associated with, for example, a treadmill.

 The hypothalamus basically constitutes the next stage of the hierarchy, the locomotor pattern controller.
 Its presence in an otherwise decerebrate animal allows for spontaneous behaviour, of the fundamental, survival-oriented kind: ingestive, defensive, and reproductive.
 Hypothalamic animals are hyperactive in contrast to midbrain animals, who do not eat, drink, or manifest spontaneous defensive behaviors, and to intact animals, whose behavior is more specifically regulated.7 It is the hypothalamic medial nuclei which are particularly involved in behavioral control.
-These nuclei may be divided into the rostral segment, governing ingestion, reproduction and defense, and the caudal segment, governing foraging and exploration.
+These may be divided into the rostral segment, governing ingestion, reproduction and defense, and the caudal segment, governing foraging and exploration.
 The rostral segment sets particular goals: food, a mate, escape from predation.
 The caudal segment, by contrast, controls the initial analysis of the unexpected and unexplored.
 It includes the mammillary body, controlling head direction, the ventral tegmental area, origin of dopaminergic incentive reward circuitry (Legault & Wise, 2002) and locomotor behavior, and the reticular part of the substantia nigra, regulating the orienting movements of the eyes, head, neck and upper limbs (Swanson, 2000).
 The hypothalamus thus functions as follows: The rostral segment generates a MAP schema, oriented towards some basic end, implementing appropriate perceptions and actions.
-If the schema succeeds, another, based on a different primary motivation, rapidly supersedes it.
-If it fails, however, the caudal segment switches to exploratory mode, and gathers more information.
-Thus, at the psychological level of analysis, (1) the external world is mapped on to motor output, before it is perceived; (2) such mapping transforms itself into object-perception, as the CNS develops in complexity; (3) a tight connection remains between sensation and action, even when perceptual intermediation arises; and (4) - most importantly - that the schema within which an object is perceived is controlled by hypothalamically grounded, goal-directed motivation.
+If the like representation of the treadmill to initiate its locomotion behavior.
+Instead, the treadmill sensory pattern or array is mapped more or less directly onto a walking output motor pattern.